Foreigners with poor English Medical varsities offered alternatives to SAT-II

 In this connection, a meeting was held with UAF Vice-Chancellor Prof Dr Iqrar Ahmad Khan in the chair to review arrangements.

 BOOK FAIR: A three-day book fair will commence at the UAF on March 4.

-supervision of Convener Principal Officer Library Prof Dr Ehsanul Haq to
+Vice-Chancellor Prof Dr Iqrar Khan constituted a committee under the supervision of Convener Principal Officer Library Prof Dr Ehsanul Haq to ensure foolproof arrangements.

 A spokesman said Prof Dr Khan would inaugurate the fair at the main library. app